-How would you like to try $480 worth of wine for only $27?
+How would you like to try $548 worth of wine for only $27?
 Of course you would!!!
-Come try my new “Showdown at Sunset” wine flight featuring:

-Comparative tasting is an enjoyable pursuit.
-We often try the same variety side by side, or wines from the same region.
-When it is all said and done what it boils down to is which wine would you rather have and how much do you want to pay for a wine.
+Which Valley is the best for Cabernet?Comparative tasting is really fun!
+When it is all said and done what it boils down to is which wine would you rather drink and how much are you willing to pay for it?
+And we have clearly experienced that beauty is in the eyes of the taster; In our last Showdown at Sunset we ended with a tie, and the wine one couple thought was the worst was another couple’s favorite!?!
 In our “Showdown” tasting; all bets are off and any rules are out the window...four wines are poured, two ounces each, and you tell us which one you like the most.
 Simple & fun!

-2 oz each of four wines for $27. with tasting notes.
+2 oz each of four wines for $27. with tasting notes. (while supplies last.)

 Make reservations at Francesca's at Sunset in La Cantera Resort.